-I had gotten requests from some law students to share my thoughts on Themis Bar Review.
+Some of our law students have asked me to share my thoughts on Themis Bar Review.
 Themis was nice enough to give me access to a demo course so I could learn more about its offerings and share my thoughts with the Bar Exam Toolbox community.
-So without further ado. . .
+So without further ado . . .

 What is Themis Bar Review?

 Themis Bar Review is a commercial bar review course that you can take entirely online.
-It is offered at a lower price point (course offerings are around $1,495 for a full bar review course) than many other commercial courses.
+It is offered at a lower price point than some other commercial courses (course offerings are around $1,795 for a full bar review course, which is over a thousand dollars off compared to some other bar prep. options!).
 Instead of sitting in a large lecture hall or convention center with other students listening to lectures, you listen to lectures and do all of your studying autonomously online.

-Themis offers courses for 24 jurisdictions: Arizona, California, Colorado, District of Columbia, Florida, Idaho, Illinois, Iowa, Maryland, Massachusetts, Michigan, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Ohio, Pennsylvania, Texas, Utah, Virginia, and Washington.
+Themis offers courses for 39 jurisdictions: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.
 There is also a separate MBE review.

 Why is this difference important?
 Many students feel that their bar review provider doesn’t give them any flexibility with their study schedule.
 If they are sick, or tired, or just having a bad day, they can’t choose to change their study schedule.
 Themis offers students the flexibility to jump between different types of schedules while still tracking their progress.